-What People Get Wrong About Being HIV Positive
+What People Get Wrong About Living with HIV

-So we asked community advocates for H-I-V.net: What is one thing that people seem to get wrong about being HIV positive?
+So we asked community advocates for H-I-V.net: What is one thing that people seem to get wrong about living with HIV?
 Here are their responses!

 "They think it is either no big deal or a complete end to one's life.
 It is more like an in-between.
 It's the death of some old ways and behaviors and, after some initial chaos, the birth of a new status quo." - Nicholas